threefoldtech/js-sdk/docs/vdc/vdc_dashboard.md

   └── __init__.py
   ```
 ### REST APIs
-- There is a [REST Interfaces](./vdc_dashboard_rest_interface.md) that make the user do some actions to control and monitor the VDC.
+- [REST Interfaces](./vdc_dashboard_rest_interface.md) are available that allow the user to perform VDC related actions to control and monitor their VDC.
 - Some actions can be applied with the REST APIs like:
   - `Get all VDC info`
   - `Get all worker nodes`